Liposuction for Men vs Women

 However, not all fat is created equal.
 It is important to know about visceral fat vs subcutaneous fat, how to tell the difference, and how liposuction for men can address either one of those.

 Many patients who come in for a consultation are looking for a way to return their abdomen to a more youthful contour.
 They are looking to achieve this with a tummy tuck, or more often, our minimally-invasive liposuction procedure.
-During their consultation, Dr. Rosdeutscher or Dr. Peters, our plastic surgeons in Nashville and Memphis, address the different types of fat you have in your body and what they mean in light of a cosmetic procedure.
+During their consultation, Dr. Rosdeutscher, our double board-certified plastic surgeon, address the different types of fat you have in your body and what they mean in light of a cosmetic procedure.

 What is Visceral Fat?